OwenTrokeBillard/vf2/README.md

 searching for patterns in a graph structure, such as relationships within a social network.
 It is a fundamental problem in graph theory with applications in pattern recognition, databases, security, and biochemistry.

-# What is subgraph isomorphism?
+# What is a subgraph isomorphism?

 A graph is a structure consisting of a set of objects where some pairs of objects are connected.
 A graph isomorphism is a one-to-one correspondence between two graphs such that objects connected in one are also connected in the other.